-If you rely on CSV files as your backup, you will have to remember to update those files on a consistent basis.
+If you rely on CSV files as your backup, you will have to remember to update those files consistently.
 In some cases, even a week-old export might be too outdated to be used to recover after a problem.
-Who wants to add yet another tedious task to their endless to do list?
+Who wants to add yet another tedious task to their endless to-do list?

 3. CSV files can’t distinguish custom categories

 If you do have a Shopify Product CSV file that you exported from your store, the CSV file would not be useful when trying to restore the products if they were to get deleted.

 CSV files are very useful if you’re trying to make bulk edits – such as a change in product prices – to certain files.
 But, they typically wouldn’t contain information about collections of products or distinguish between the different products and the different collections that they belong to.

 4. CSV files don’t get images transferred over

 Additionally, once a product is deleted from your store, the product images are deleted as well.

 Product images cannot be imported into CSV format and, as a result, if you lose all of your products, you’re going to have to manually add in all the images to your products, which would take hours or days of work.
 Unfortunately, this was the case for one of our customers, Andrew Saunders, and this is what he had to say about his experience, and about Rewind: